ahnpj/soc-analyst-portfolio/labs/active-directory/Lab01-active-directory-domain-structure/Lab01-active-directory-domain-structure.md

 **(Step 2-b)**

-After selecting [OK], I proceeded through the Delegation of Control Wizard by clicking [Next] a few times.
-I then delegated the [Reset user passwords and force password change at next logon] permission.
+After selecting [OK], I selected Phillip’s account and delegated the “Reset user passwords and force password change at next logon” permission.
+This follows the principle of least privilege by only granting him the rights he needs to perform his role.

 <p align="left">
   <img src="images/active-directory-domain-structure-07.png?raw=true&v=2"